crabisoft/git-pulse/README.md

 ## Classification rules

-A rule is a RegEx bound to a source.
+A rule is a RegEx **defined once for the whole install**, then enabled source by source from the source form.
+A pattern describes a naming convention, and a convention rarely stops at one repository host — binding rules to a single source meant retyping them for the next one.

 Two independent axes:

 - **`kind`** — `simple` extracts attributes through named groups (`(?<app>…)` yields `app=…`); `meta` only tests membership and adds the **rule name** as a